jonocarroll/rx86/README.md

 The following is a non-exhaustive list of the known limitations of this package.

--   This was built so support a single use-case of solving the puzzle described in \``vignette("dsd_ruxcon_challenge", package = "rx86")` so only has support for the opcodes required for that.
+-   This was originally built to support a single use-case of solving the puzzle described in
+    \``vignette("dsd_ruxcon_challenge", package = "rx86")` so only has
+    support for the opcodes required for that.
 That covers a lot of possibilities, but if you need a `DIV` you’re out of luck so far.
+-   The operations supported do so *in spirit* and are not exact reproductions of functionality - if this does something different to real asm, that’s not too surprising.
 -   This takes as input a `data.frame` of disassembled code.
 This has only been tested with the output of